raboof/akka-http-backpressure/src/main/paradox/index.md

 @@snip[x]($root$/src/main/java/rs/async/Asynchronous.java){#enqueue}

+@@@@notes

-@notes[Same trivial snippet in Actor.
+Same trivial snippet in Actor.
 Main diff: task in mailbox.
-Saves threads.<br>
+Saves threads.

 Resilience.
-Back a slide, highlight the sending thread no longer has to deal with the exception<br>
+Back a slide, highlight the sending thread no longer has to deal with the exception

-Coordination also much easier when using message passing<br>
+Coordination also much easier when using message passing

-Nothing new: smalltalk, erlang<br>
+Nothing new: smalltalk, erlang

 Note: there are of course many ways to make a system asynchronous, and I'm sure many of you have introduced asynchronous boundaries on your own perhaps even with using a library.
-Actors are just a particularly nice way to achieve it.]
+Actors are just a particularly nice way to achieve it.

+@@@@

 @@@